What is English Medium Instruction?

 “The use of the English language to teach academic subjects in countries or jurisdictions where the first language (L1) of the majority of the population is not English.”

 This is from a report “EMI: A Growing Global Phenomenon” by Julie Dearden (2015).

-The variety of academic subject courses which are now taught and learnt in English has expanded enormously.
 At first, subjects such as Engineering, Business, Economics IT, Sciences were taught in English as much of the real-world business and research in these domains takes place in English.
 Then, EMI expanded to many other academic subjects such as the Humanities and Social Sciences.
 The number and range of EMI subjects in a university varies but, in all cases, EMI is increasing.

-The change of language has a direct impact on the way university teachers communicate their subject.
 In order for successful learning to take place in EMI, teachers and lecturers need to be trained.
 At Oxford EMI, we run short courses which train academics, lecturers and teachers the language awareness and pedagogical skills they need to successfully teach their subject in English.